scooter-lacroix/AgentRadis/.github/ISSUE_TEMPLATE/request_new_features.md

 ---
-name: "🤔 Request new features"
+name: Feature Request
-about: Suggest ideas or features you’d like to see implemented in OpenManus.
+about: Suggest ideas or features you'd like to see implemented in AgentRadis.
-title: ''
+title: '[Feature Request] '
-labels: kind/features
+labels: 'enhancement'
 assignees: ''
 ---